sagemath/trac_to_gh/Issue 2826.md

 # Issue 2826: notebook -- in safari, pressing enter after showing the list of completions doesn't work.
 You have to click.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2826

 Original creator: was